 Investing for the public good

-Owning the right assets, managing them well, funding them sustainably, and managing risks to the Crown balance sheet, are all critical ingredients to the ongoing provision of high-quality and cost-effective public services that New Zealanders value.
-That means that the quality of investment management is vital to maintaining New Zealanders' living standards now and in the future.
-It explains why the Government is committed to ensuring investment management and asset performance practices remain fit-for-purpose.
+Owning the right assets, managing them well, funding them sustainably, and managing risks to the Crown balance sheet are all critical to the ongoing provision of high-quality and cost-effective public services that New Zealanders value.
+This means that the quality of investment management is vital to maintaining New Zealanders' living standards now and in the future.
+It explains why the Government is committed to ensuring investment management and asset management practices remain fit-for-purpose.

-In 2014, the Treasury established the Investment Management and Asset Performance (IMAP) team to oversee the Crown's investment in the Crown estate.
-IMAP has a specific focus on improving the effectiveness of investment management and asset performance in the State sector.
+The Treasury leads the government’s investment management system and is responsible for developing and maintaining the integrity of the system as a whole.
+In 2014, the Treasury established the Investment Management and Asset Performance (IMAP) team, with a specific focus on improving the effectiveness of investment management and asset performance in the State sector.

-The IMAP team assists ministers and agency chief executives to have confidence that:
+The IMAP team assists ministers and agency chief executives by:

-- investment decisions are informed and prioritised well and align with government's long-term goals
+- running fair and transparent processes to ensure that investment decision-making across the State sector is robust, transparent, effective and efficient, and that investment decisions are informed and prioritised well, and align with government's long-term goals